 Pulled pork is one of those recipes that cooks shy away from—it can seem intimidating, considering the reputation it has gained in the Southern United States.
 People travel far and wide for the best pulled pork sandwiches or work years to perfect their award-winning recipe.
-But, in actuality, it is one of the easiest barbecue recipes to master.
+As daunting as pulled pork may appear, however, it is actually one of the easiest barbecue recipes to master.

 Pulled pork is a great place to start when learning about smoking and barbecue for a few different reasons.